Updated on: 11/13/2019

 If you or a loved one was significantly injured in a semi truck accident, it is vital that you contact an experience trucking accident attorney immediately to go over your legal options.
 Essential information and evidence - such as the record logbook, for example - could be destroyed if you do not act quickly enough.

 The attorneys at the Davis Law Group have the knowledge and expertise to preserve all of the information necessary to the negotiation of your semi truck accident claim.
-Contact the Davis Law Group or call our office at 206-727-4000 today for a free legal consultation today.
+Contact the Seattle personal injury lawyers at Davis Law Group or call our office at 206-727-4000 today for a free legal consultation today.